SanskarJaiswal2904/India-Holiday-npmPackage/README.md

 # India-Holiday-npmPackage
-## This is a package to find which national holiday of india is at the current time.
+## This is a package to find which national holiday of india is at the current day.